 It’s A Wonderful Life of Advice

-On Christmas Eve in the town of Bradford Fells, a young financial adviser named George Daley stands alone on the bridge, gazing down into the icy waters below… unaware that he is being watched.
+On Christmas Eve in the sleepy town of Bradford Fells, a young financial adviser named George Daley stands alone on the bridge, gazing down into the icy waters below… unaware that he is being watched.
+Story by Nick Green.

 George Daley turned with a start to see a stranger beside him on the bridge.